lisp-mirror/clcon/doc/user-manual.md

 lines below that line are considered to be in that readtable.
 You can have several in-readtable statements in the file though it is not recommended, every `in-readtable` statement acts up to the next `in-readtable` statement.
 Note that the code before first "in-readtable" statement is assumed to be in readtable nil, but when compiling a file, it will use current readtable indeed.

-If line is affected by above lying `in-readtable` statement, and package is known at this point of the file, swank:*readtable-alist* variable is used to determine a readtable to use.
+If

+  i) there is no `in-readtable` statements above current line, or closest `in-readtable` statement specifies readtable named NIL,

+  ii) an in-package form is present above this line

+swank:*readtable-alist* variable is used to determine a readtable to use from the latest `in-package` form above the line.
+This is a caveat as we must have obeyed explicit `(in-readtable nil)`.
+Hope to fix it later.

-Note that is *readtable-alist* is modified, clcon ignores the change until it occasionally recalculates cached value of readtable for current line.
+Note that is *readtable-alist* is modified, clcon does not note the change until it occasionally recalculates cached value of readtable for current line.
+To ensure that the change is noted, close and reopen the file.

-Also note that :named-readtables had a cludge that modified *readtable-alist* very frequently and chaotically.
-This cludge is removed in forked version of named-readtables installed with clcon.
+Also note that canonical :named-readtables implementation has a cludge that can modify *readtable-alist* very frequently and chaotically.
+This cludge is removed in forked version of named readtables library installed with clcon.

-To ensure that change is noted, close and reopen the file.

 Readtable names are upcased regardless of everything when in the editor.
 When file is being compiled, in-readtable statement parsing depends on actual current *readtable* around compilation.